 Through selective admissions, students are admitted into the second year of the program.
 This year consists of Physical Therapist Assistant Technical Education courses.
 Second-year courses include a comprehensive curriculum in adult, orthopedic, pediatric and spinal cord rehabilitation.
 Student will be required to complete 720 hours of full-time clinical education.
 The costs of clinical education (travel, housing, incidentals) are the responsibility of the student.

 - · Home health

 - Rehabilitation hospitals

-- Acute care hospitals

-- Private practice offices • School systems

-- Skilled nursing units

 - Outpatient departments

+- · Private practice offices · School systems

+- · Skilled nursing units